pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 This also leads to the same problems being solved twice -- there's duplicated effort and duplicated documentation.
 Each project will design their own approach and there's incentive for projects to try to "out-compete" each other by providing more features or by providing better documentation, rather than contributing to improving a common corpus.

 This is how, for example, we end up with [packaging.python.org](https://packaging.python.org) not having [a standard structure for declaring metadata that is implemented by ~every build-backend][pyproject-metadata] documented, even though there was _extensive_ documentation for the same in multiple tools' own documentation for months.
-Each of those tools' authors have had incentives to document it for their users and it was easier to do so in their own documentation where they don't have to worry about the concerns of other tools or "being generic enough".
+Each of those tools' authors have had incentives to document it for their users and it was easier to do so in their own documentation, where they don't have to worry about the concerns of other tools or "being generic enough".

 ## "not a PyPA project"

 The _only_ reason various Python packaging projects (notably, Poetry and PDM) are not PyPA projects is because they've never asked to become one.

 As it stands, the PyPA views itself as a big umbrella.
-Basically any established Python packaging project that asks to be included, will be accepted.
+Basically, any established Python packaging project that asks to be included, will be accepted.
 If Poetry and PDM ever asked to join, as it stands, there's no version of this timeline where the existing PyPA members say no.

 From the discussions I've had, the reasons have ranged from some sense of maintaining control (which doesn't really have [good precedence](https://github.com/pypa/pipenv/issues/607#issuecomment-330878876)), to logistical issues like GitHub Actions queues, as well as a sense of being able to "be successful without the tag".

 Also, to say that these tools are "are not participating in the PyPA"[^lwn] is incorrect.
 PDM's whole [pitch _today_](https://github.com/pdm-project/pdm/blob/c0974672a17be965ddcb0e191d35df08ad0c4b6e/README.md?plain=1#L5) is that it is "A modern Python package and dependency manager supporting the latest PEP standards".
-Poetry's authors somewhat regularly interact with the interoperability discussions and its original author has even co-authored a PEP.
+Poetry's authors somewhat regularly interact with the interoperability discussions, and its original author has even co-authored a PEP.

 ## On the Python Packaging Authority

 I think there's a need to reconsider what the Python Packaging Authority should be trying to do and what it even is.
 We've been cruising on the premise that we're maintaining foundational tools and designing for interoperability is the "right" model for the Python packaging ecosystem.
 I'm not sure that's the case.

 Between the user surveys, having a $work role where I'm directly influencing user workflows beyond the installer, spending time helping out with scientific Python tooling and with [pyOpenSci](https://www.pyopensci.org/), and the discussions in the strategy thread...
 I'm starting to think that our current approach is not working and is harmful[^unintentionally] unintentionally.
-Each projects' maintainers effectively decide on different aspects of the the overall UX.
+Each projects' maintainers effectively decide on different aspects of the overall UX.
 Each project acts as its own project.
 There is no broader guiding "roadmap".
 Making decisions about how the default tooling of the ecosystem works is "not appropriate" for our process to hashing out technical design proposals.
 There is no "blessed" tool and yet there are defaults, things that ship with the Python standard library and PyPA recommendations.

 I'm not sure what the right answer is, but I don't think we're in a good place right now.
 Here's where we are: